grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/feature-toggles.md

 :::

-#### Override feature toggles in a specific test file
+## Override feature toggles in a specific test file

-You can override feature toggles for tests in a certain test file.
+To override feature toggles for tests in a specific test file, use code like this.

 ```typescript
 import { test, expect } from '@grafana/plugin-e2e';